cjstoddard/Shadowdark-chargen/README.md

 Notes:

+In light of the information provided by The Arcane Library and their Lawyer in a streaming event, I have removed all the Cursed Scroll classes and backgrounds.

-I have added the Ranger class as well as the classes and backgrounds that have appeared in Cursed Scroll 1-3.
-The Bard class has been added, but it is still under development and may change.
+I have added the Ranger and Bard classes, please keep in mind the Bard class is still under development and may change.

 This is a commandline, text program, there is no fancy Windows GUI.
 The program will ask if you want to save the character, if you say yes, it will save it as a text file.